kimpham54/rust-book-homework-kim/README.md

 #### Closures
 - Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: borrowing immutably, borrowing mutably, and taking ownership.
 The closure will decide which of these to use based on what the body of the function does with the captured values.
+- from 13.03 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
+Removing the mutable state might enable a future enhancement to make searching happen in parallel, because we wouldn’t have to manage concurrent access to the results vector.

 ```
 def dog(x):